cloudify-cosmo/docs.getcloudify.org/content/intro/evaluating-cloudify.md

 Now that you have installed Cloudify, it is time to get a glimpse of what it can do.
 In this procedure you:

-* Download a sample blueprint from the Cloudify Sample repository.
+* Download and extract a sample blueprint from the Cloudify Sample repository.
-* Initialize the blueprint with basic inputs.
 * Deploy the Web application blueprint locally by executing an install workflow.
 * Retrieve the outputs of the installation.
 * List the node instances that are part of the installation.